Ratnesh-Team/Rehabify/README.md

     ```

 3. **Set up MongoDB**:
-   Create a `.env` file in the `Backend` directory and add the following environment variables:
+    - Create a `.env` file in the `Backend` directory with the following content:
     ```env
-    MONGOURI= your mongo url
+    MONGOURI=your-mongo-url
     ```

 4. **Run the backend server**: